 The Augustinian Monastery

 Also on the Herrenchiemsee is a monastery that can be toured.
 The Augustinian Monastery, also referred to as the Old Palace, contains much history.
 There are four wings to the building with a courtyard in the center.
 Each wing is from a different addition.
-The earliest from 1645 and the most recent from 1727.
+The earliest is from 1645 and the most recent is from 1727.

 Today the newest wing houses the Julius Exter Art Gallery.
 Showcasing nearly 100 works from the Munich modernist/avant-garde artist.
 More recently, it was between the walls of this monastery that in 1948 the conference was held to prepare the constitution for the Federal Republic of Germany.
-In a further wing there’s a second gallery of works from local painters.
+In a further wing, there’s a second gallery of works from local painters.

-It’s quite easy to get lost on the island.
+It’s quite easy to get lost on the Fraueninsel.
 Narrow streets and alleys between homes and along the waterfront weave across the island.
 Some are paved while others are merely dirt paths.
 Flowers seem to be growing everything and it is all quite wonderful.
 Big, fresh roses greet you at the dock while countless homes have those beautiful overflowing window boxes that you see across Bavaria.

-Chiemsee: A True Bavarian Day Trip
+Lake Chiemsee: A True Bavarian Day Trip

 A visit to the Chiemsee is a true day trip.
 In fact, it’s an ideal day trip from Munich.
 You can’t rush it, not least because the ferries only go at a certain speed and run on a schedule.
 It likely will take the entire day so relax and enjoy it.
 It’s worth seeing.
 The Chiemsee shouldn’t be missed.